-The county is required to have its financial records audited annually by an independent accounting firm.
-Once the annual audit is complete, the county issues its Annual Audit Report or Annual Comprehensive Financial Report (ACFR).
-The ACFR comprises the county’s actual audited revenues and expenditures and presents the county’s financial position at the end of the fiscal year.
-The ACFR is also useful in the preparation of the county’s budget in subsequent years as it can be used as a model for future predictions of the county’s revenues and expenditures.
-To view the county’s budget documents, please visit here.
+The Service Authority is required to have its financial records audited annually by an independent accounting firm.
+Once the annual audit is complete, the Service Authority issues its Annual Audit Report or Annual Comprehensive Financial Report (ACFR).
+The ACFR comprises the Service Authority’s actual audited revenues and expenditures and presents the Service Authority’s financial position at the end of the fiscal year.
+The ACFR is also useful in the preparation of the Service Authority’s budget in subsequent years as it can be used as a model for future predictions of the Service Authority’s revenues and expenditures.
+To view the Service Authority’s budget documents, please visit here.

 What is in a ACFR or Annual Audit Report?